Library Workshops and Instruction Sessions

 This workshop covers the basics on how to use PubMed.
 We'll discuss how to select and combine search terms to develop an effective search strategy.
 We'll demonstrate tools found in PubMed, such as the limits, search details, and clipboard functions, that can make your searching more efficient.
 We'll also show you how to access the full text of articles you find.

 CINAHL for Evidence-Based Nursing & Allied Health Research-Request a session

-Learn how to build basic literature searches in the fields of nursing and allied health.
-This workshop will also cover how to locate evidence-based practice information, how to manage search results, and how to create alerts.
+Learn how to build evidence-based literature searches using CINAHL, the core resource for the fields of nursing and allied health.
+This workshop will also cover how to access full-text articles, manage search results, and create alerts.

 Medical Apps at Your Fingertips -Request a session

 Learn about the health sciences library applications that are available for your mobile device.
 Get tips on installing apps and advice on how to evaluate mobile applications.
 Bring your device!

 Searching Open Access Literature: Is all open access good access?-Request a session

 Introduction to open access resources, the history of the open access movement and the pros and cons of open access biomedical literature.
 Whether you are a skeptic or a fan of the Open Access movement, come and celebrate with us during Open Access Week!
 We’ll touch on the pros and the cons of open access as well as identify ways you can distinguish between good and poor sources of information and what the future implications of open access may mean for you.